History of Our Agency

 Opening of New Headquarters

-Later that same year on November 1st, DHHSC opened its headquarters to the public after purchasing the building featuring more spaces including the Community Room.
+Later that same year on November 1st, DHHSC opened its new headquarters to the public after purchasing the building, which features more spaces, including the Gary and Vickie Stingley Community Room.

 20th Anniversary

-The next year in 2004, DHHSC celebrates 20 years of providing services to the Central Valley Of California by hosting a gala event featuring attendees including former staff.
+The next year in 2004, DHHSC celebrates 20 years of providing services to the Central Valley, by hosting a gala with attendees that included former staff.

 6th Executive Director